RPI-WCL/pilots/README.md

   pilots.jar will be created under the `$PILOTS_HOME/lib` directory.

-* **(Optional) Predictive Function setup**
+* **(Optional) Model setup**

-	In PILOTS, the predictive function is a function which uses a learning model to generate predicted output based on given input.
-If you decide to use the predictive function in PILOTS, please see [pilots/util/learningmodel/](https://github.com/RPI-WCL/pilots/tree/master/pilots/util/learningmodel) for instruction.
+	In PILOTS, the model function is a function which uses a machine learning model to generate an output based on given input.
+If you decide to use the models in PILOTS, please see [pilots/util/model/](https://github.com/RPI-WCL/pilots/tree/master/pilots/util/model) for instruction.

 * **Running example PILOTS programs**: See [PILOTS tutorial](https://wcl.cs.rpi.edu/pilots/tutorial/index.html).

-* **Running examples with learning model**: Refer to the [Detailed Overview of Implementing Learning Model](https://wcl.cs.rpi.edu/pilots/tutorial/learning_model_overview.html).
+* **Running examples with learning model**: See the READMEs in examples such as [Prediction Twice](https://github.com/RPI-WCL/pilots/tree/master/examples/prediction_twice) or [N4207P Sim](https://github.com/RPI-WCL/pilots/tree/master/examples/N4207P_sim).

 ## 4. Limitations